golemfactory/golem-docs/src/markdoc/partials/ray/run-simple-task.md

 ```

 This particular script shows information about the cluster it is being run on
-and also visualizes the number of tasks run on different nodes.
+and also visualizes the number of tasks run on different nodes (by default it executes 100 tasks).

 Once you ensure the app works, you can feed it to your Ray on the Golem cluster